thunderluca/GraphVersionHelper/README.md

 # GraphVersionHelper

-A light helper to determine which are currently versions of Facebook Graph API for HTTP request without update your applications every time a new version is available.
+A light .NET helper to determine which are currently versions of [Facebook Graph API](https://developers.facebook.com/docs/graph-api/using-graph-api/) for HTTP request without update your applications every time a new version is available.

-# Supported platforms
+## Supported platforms
 - .NET Framework 4.5;
 - Silverlight 5;
 - Windows 8;